harshjayprakash/harshjayprakash/README.md

 ## About

-Hi, I'm Harsh Jayprakash, a software engineer who enjoys the craft of programming - focusing on human-centred, functional, and thoughtful digital experiences.
-I also like creating diagrams that follow a unified visual language, bringing clarity and structure to complex ideas.
+Hi.
+I'm Harsh Jayprakash, a software developer who enjoys the craft of programming - creating functional and thoughtful digital experiences.
+I focus on precision and structure, espacially when designing diagrams that follow a unified visual language.

 ```pascal
 const